vistle/vistle/module/read/ReadCsv/ReadCsv.md

 [parameters]:<>

-x and y name are mandatory to create at least 2D points, z name and data names are optional.
+`x_name` and `y_name` are mandatory to create at least 2D points, `z_name` and `data_name_?` are optional.

 ### Important to note
 Supported delimiters are comma, semicolon and tab.
-Decimal separators can be points or comma if comma is not used as delimiter.
+Decimal separators can be points or comma, if comma is not used as delimiter.

 ## Example Usage